EDIorg/ECC/meetings/README.md

 # Next call: 2017-09-07 11:00-07
 Agenda
+* report from Duane on download optimization with checksum (draft of UI)
 * documentation using github pages. comments on this model please: https://mobb.github.io/documentation_test3/
 * review priority settings on checks
-* consider checks for ecocomDP dataset
+* consider checks for ecocomDP dataset (likely postponed)
-* report from Duane on download optimization with checksum (draft of UI)